yanirclsr/MarTech/Form-Prefill/README.txt

 Notes:
 # Requires jQuery to be installed on the page - otherwise it won't run
 # Supports multiple embedded forms on the same page
+# It's recommended to use the minified version (Form-Prefill.min.js)

 --------------
 Copyright (c) 2017, Yanir Calisar, Tel Aviv, Israel (ycalisar at gmail.com)